Last Updated on May 14, 2026

 Windows has a built in screen capture tool called the Snipping Tool and it has been around since Windows 10 and has been updated for Windows 11.
 Microsoft added the ability to capture video recordings along with image captures.
 But now you can actually copy text from an image using the Windows Snipping Tool OCR feature.
 OCR stands for optical character recognition by the way.

-The easiest way to open the Snipping Tool is to do a search for it but you can also find it under your apps within the Windows Start Menu.
-Once you open the Snipping Tool, go to the image you want to copy or capture text from.
-Then bring the Snipping Tool in front of that image and click on the New button.
+The easiest way to open the Snipping Tool is to simply do a search for it using your taskbar, but you can also locate it under your installed apps within the Windows Start Menu.
+Once you open the Snipping Tool application, go directly to the image or document you want to actively copy or capture text from.
+Bring the Snipping Tool interface in front of that specific image and click on the New button to begin your screen capture.

-The Snipping Tool OCR feature will highlight all of the text within your screenshot, and you will then see a button that says Copy all text.
-When you click this button, the Snipping Tool will select all of the text within your screenshot.
-As you can see in the image below, it also captured the text from the window’s title bar and buttons.
+The internal Snipping Tool OCR engine will instantly process the image and highlight all of the readable text within your screenshot.
+You will then see a new button appear at the very top of the window that specifically says Copy all text.
+When you click this button, the program automatically copies every single highlighted word directly to your computer clipboard.
+As you can see in the example image below, the optical character recognition also captured the raw text from the window title bar and the interface buttons.

-Here is what the text looks like after it is pasted into another app such as Word or Notepad.
-In this case, you would need to do some editing to most likely remove the extra text that was copied.
+Now you can open up a blank document and paste the contents of your clipboard to see exactly what the computer recognized.
+Here is what the raw text looks like after it is pasted into another app such as Microsoft Word or standard Notepad.
+In this specific case, you will absolutely need to do some manual editing to remove the extra interface text that was accidentally copied along with the main message.

 Then when you click on OK or Apply, you will be prompted to move all of the files from the old location to the new location and you would think everything would be moved once you clicked the Yes button.